devumang096/touch-typing/README.md

-Certainly!
-Here's a basic README file for the provided code:

 # Typing Practicer

 This is a web application for practicing typing skills.
 It provides various exercises and tracks your progress.